-- 4.41 When applying the standards contained within this SPD, please note: - All parking levels relate to gross external floor area.
+- 4.39 When applying the standards contained within this SPD, please note: - All parking levels relate to gross internal floor space unless otherwise stated.

-- Levels of parking per member of staff (full time equivalent) should be calculated using the average of those employed on site at any one time. - Where it is calculated that part of a space is required, this should be rounded up to the next whole number. - Figures in the tables should be viewed as the expected standard, however, as noted above each development will be considered on an individual basis taking into account local circumstances and evidence. - Unallocated parking spaces encompass both communal and visitor parking. - Unallocated parking should only be utilised in developments of 20 units of more, in order for variances in ownership etc to work.
+- Levels of parking per member of staff (full time equivalent) should be calculated using the average of those employed on site at any one time. - Where it is calculated that part of a space is required, this should be rounded up to the next whole number. - Figures in the tables should be viewed as the expected standard, however, as noted above each development will be considered on an individual basis taking into account local circumstances and evidence. - Unallocated parking spaces encompass both communal and visitor parking. - Unallocated parking should only be utilised in developments of 20 units or more, in order for variances in ownership etc to work.